PetarRan/peekberry/README.md

 - `VITE_SUPABASE_URL` - Your Supabase project URL (required)
 - `VITE_SUPABASE_ANON_KEY` - Your Supabase anonymous key (required)

-**Note**: The extension will display a clear error message if these environment variables are missing, helping with troubleshooting during development.
+**Security Note**: As of the latest update, Supabase credentials are no longer hardcoded in the source code.
+The extension will display a clear error message if these environment variables are missing, helping with troubleshooting during development.
+Environment variables are accessed using Vite's `import.meta.env` syntax for proper Chrome extension compatibility.

 The Supabase client is pre-configured with session persistence and automatic token refresh for seamless authentication.